Luis Lacalle Pou: COVID-19 pandemic

-Economic policy and 2022 referendum
+2022 referendum

 In April 2020, the Lacalle administration presented a bill "of urgent consideration" –power of the Executive Branch of the Government according to Article 168 of the Constitution.
 It contained modifications in different areas, such as the economy, public safety, education, and work.
 It was approved in both the Senate and the Chamber of Representatives, and signed into law on 9 July 2020.
 Opposition to the law consisted of the national trade union center PIT-CNT and the opposition party Broad Front, which launched a campaign to collect signatures to file a referendum appeal on 135 articles of the law.
-Finally, a referendum was held on 27 March 2022, in which the option not to repeal 135 of the law was imposed with 50% of the votes, compared to the option in favor of repeal with 48%.
+Finally, a referendum was held on 27 March 2022, in which the option not to repeal 135 articles of said law was imposed with 50% of the votes, compared to the option in favor of repealing with 48%.

-The government's plan to privatize public companies such as the telecommunications company ANTEL, the port of Montevideo and the national oil company ANCAP, led to large-scale demonstrations on 15 September 2021, in a well-attended 24-hour general strike called by the trade union movement.
-The strikers and demonstrators also want the government to take measures to fight unemployment and increase low wages.

-The government is planning a reform to raise the retirement age from 60 to 65 years old.

 Personal life

-Lacalle Pou, who has played many sports (rugby, soccer, tennis, boxing, etc.) in his youth, now enjoys surfing, a sport he has been practicing since the 1980s.
-He married Lorena Ponce de León in 2000, in a service conducted by Daniel Sturla in the Montevideo Metropolitan Cathedral.
-Together, they have three children: Luis Alberto, Violeta and Manuel.
-In May 2022 the couple announced their separation and plans to get divorced.
+Lacalle Pou married Lorena Ponce de León in 2000, in a service conducted by Daniel Sturla in the Montevideo Metropolitan Cathedral.
+Together, they have three children: Luis Alberto, Violeta and Manuel, two of whom were born through in vitro fertilization.
+In May 2022, the couple announced their separation, and in June 2024, the divorce process was finalized.

+Lacalle Pou is a surfing enthusiast, and has been practicing this sport since the 1980s.
+He is also an avid fan of rugby union and is a follower of the Old Boys & Old Girls Club (the alumni team of his former school) as well as the national rugby union team, and has been seen wearing the national team tie at public functions.